mjfong/mjfong.github.io/CV.md

 `2025 - `
 __Senior Research Fellow (Postdoc)__ in the research group of Axel Ockenfels <br>
-Max Planck Institute for Research on Collective Goods
+Economic Design & Behavior, Max Planck Institute for Research on Collective Goods

 ## Education